14 Best agile project management tools for project managers

 Pricing

-Furthermore, it offers project planning, sharing files, time tracking, expense tracking, brainstorming, discussing important topics, and more.
+Furthermore, it offers project planning, file sharing, time tracking, expense tracking, project templates and more tools.

 Features